Karroroenning/Project_1_layout/README.md

 ### Frameworks, Libraries & Programs Used

-- Google Fonts - for the font families:
+- Google Fonts - for the font families: Allerta Stencil, Poiret One, Stick No Bills.
-- Font Awesome - to add icons to the social links in the footer element and the icon in the header.
+- [Font Awesome](https://fontawesome.com/) - to add icons to the social links in the footer element and the icon in the header.
 - GitPod - to creat my html files & styling sheet before pushing the project to Github.
 - GitHub - to store my repository for submission.
 - Am I Responsive? - to ensure the project looked good across all devices.